 Alcohol has a negative effect on health, both in the short and long term.
-In the short term your decision-making and reactions are impaired, making you more likely to crash your car, get into a fight, or fall on the street.
-In the long term it increases the risk of cancer, stroke, and other issues.
+In the short term, your decision-making and reactions are impaired, making you more likely to crash your car, get into a fight, or suffer a fall.
+In the long term, alcohol use increases the risk of liver disease, heart disease, stroke, several types of cancers and other health issues.

 Short-term effects